Forest of the Gods

-Forest of the Gods (Lithuanian: Dievų miškas) is a memoir written by Lithuanian poet and playwright Balys Sruoga, chronicling his experiences as a prisoner in the Nazi Stutthof concentration camp during World War II.
-The book is considered one of the most significant works in Lithuanian literature and was among the earliest memoirs in Europe documenting life in Nazi concentration camps.
+Forest of the Gods (Lithuanian: Dievų miškas) is a memoir of the Lithuanian poet and writer Balys Sruoga about his experiences in the Nazi Stutthof concentration camp.
+It was one of the first memoirs in Europe about Nazi camps.
+According to the author, the title is the local name of the marshy wooded area in which the camp was established.